seanox/aspect-js/README.md

 CR: Test: Extension for passing events (Test + Console) to the enclosing object when using frames
 CR: Test: Extension for central catching of errors with activated Test-AP
 CR: Test Suite: Optimization of error output
+CR: Composite Object Lookup: Added support now for arrays (also associative)
 CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered.
+CR: Composite Scan: Omission of the intermediate step between render and mount
 CR: Composite Mount: Revision of the object/model binding
-CR: Composite Scan: Omission of the intermediate step between render and mount
 CR: Composite Mount Validation: Change to two-phase validation (HTML5 + model-based validation)
 CR: Composite Mount Validation: Has a direct effect on synchronization, action and default action of the browser
 CR: Composite Mount Synchronization: Optimization
 CR: Composite Mount Action: The return value false can cancel the default action of the browser
+CR: Composite Mount: Stricter use of the hierarchy of IDs in the DOM
+CR: Composite Mount Locate: Stricter use of the hierarchy of IDs in the DOM
+CR: Build: Optimization of target 'changes'
+CR: Composite Mount Synchronization: Extension by the detection and use of setter (object accessors)
+CR: Composite Hardening: Added optional hardening from markup
 CR: Extension Uncapitalize: Adds a uncapitalize function to the String objects
-CR: Composite Object Lookup: Added support now for arrays (also associative)
-CR: Composite Locate/Mount: Stricter use of the hierarchy of IDs in the DOM
-CR: Build: Optimization of target 'changes'
-CR: Composite Mount Synchronistation: Extension by the detection and use of setter (object accessors)

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)